mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 ---
 layout: post
-title: How To Solve Business Problems with Data Science (The Business Science Problem Framework)
+title: How To Solve 90% of Business Problems with Data Science (The Business Science Problem Framework)
 author: Matt Dancho
 date: 2018-06-19T22:45:01.000+00:00
 categories: